MBerry97/shopping-cart/README.md

 1. A choice of multiple items.
 2. A wider selection of discount codes.
+3. Ability to increase quantity of items.
-3. A landing page to select items before checkout.
+4. A landing page to select items before checkout.
-4. Styling (possibly last after all functionality)
+5. Styling (possibly last after all functionality)

 ## Diagrams